Accenture/mercury/examples/lambda-example/README.md

 # Composable application example

-The lambda-example demonstrates REST automation (light weight non-blocking HTTP server) that allows you to create REST endpoints by configuration instead of code.
+The lambda-example demonstrates REST automation (lightweight non-blocking HTTP server) that allows you to create REST endpoints by configuration instead of code.

 It illustrates building individual event-driven functions using Java (LambdaFunction and TypedLambdaFunction) and